- How is commercial arbitration used and what are the recent trends?

 - Succession relation (that is, for example, where the insurer has the right to sue third parties based on the contract (with arbitration agreement) between the third party and insured).

-- Assignment of the contract, where the arbitration clause exists.
+- Assignment of the claim/contract, where the arbitration clause exists.

 - In what circumstances can a party that is not a party to an arbitration agreement compel a party to the arbitration agreement to arbitrate disputes under the arbitration agreement?